 I was getting flashbacks to Dick’s novel during the 2016 US presidential campaign, when it became apparent that Hillary Clinton was ill, and that on a number of (non-speaking) occasions her role had been played by doubles.
 I imagined her getting into office and being replaced by an actress, or a series of actresses; perhaps, like Thibodeaux, she would live forever.

-As for Joe Biden, in The Simulacra the male presidents are known as Die Alten — the Old Men.
+As for President Biden, in The Simulacra the succession of presidents (always male) are known as Die Alten — the Old Men.
 The incumbent Alte, Rudi Kalbfleisch, is an android like his predecessors, and at the beginning of the story his planned obsolescence by heart attack is already imminent.
 A major subplot concerns the corporate dogfight over the rights to manufacture his successor.
 In fact this is now how politics takes place; power struggle within the establishment exists only in this form, the contest to win the contract to produce the next presidential simulacrum.

 Dick’s slow-burning influence, as opposed to Baudrillard’s, probably has more to do with the proliferation of this particular story type over the past forty or fifty years, in which the main character is awoken from a profound delusion or artificial reality: variations on the archetype of awakening and rebirth from Plato’s Cave onwards.
 Examples which come to mind include Total Recall, The Truman Show, The Game, The Others, The Island, Vanilla Sky, Adaptation, Shutter Island, Inception, as well as Blade Runner and of course The Matrix.